mamba-org/rhumba/README.md

 # Rhumba 🐍

-¡Caramba!
-R bindings for libmamba!

-The R package manager that is blazingly fast ⚡.
-Powered by [mamba](https://github.com/mamba-org/mamba/).
+Rhumba is a fast R package manager ⚡, powered by [mamba](https://github.com/mamba-org/mamba/).

-In early stages of development, but pretty usable.
+It is still in early stages of development.

 ## Installation